 “For I determined not to know anything among you except Jesus Christ and Him crucified” (1 Corinthians 2:2).

 We appropriate grace by faith; we earn merit by work.

 The Scriptures clearly put up a poster announcing that salvation and sanctification are by grace alone, not works, yet Christians regularly buy into legalism.

 God crucified Jesus for us out of unadulterated grace.
 This stands permanently as the essence of our relationship to God.

-We are asinine if we think otherwise for we operate under the hypnotic spell of our pride.
-There is something very appealing about my offering God my works.
+We are asinine if we think otherwise, for we operate under the hypnotic spell of our pride.
+There is something very appealing about offering God my works.
 Little do we realize how puny they are in God’s eyes.

 The law can never bring us into favor with God.
 The law makes demands that we can never fulfill.
 Grace sets aside the law by fulfilling it through Christ.
 Grace freely gives us what we cannot earn or deserve.
-Grace gives us a relationship with God in time and in eternity.
+Grace provides us with a relationship with God in time and eternity.
 We appropriate grace by faith, not works.
-We cannot work for salvation and we cannot work for spirituality.
+We cannot work for salvation, and we cannot work for spirituality.
 They are both gifts from God received by faith.